News-Technologies-Academy/devops-path/linux/Basic linux commands/lab.md

 5. How many block devices of type disk are present in the system?

 # Linux Kernel Modules Boot and Filetypes
-1. What is the init process used by this system?
+1. What is the init process used by this system?  systemd
-2. What is the default systemd target set in this system?
+2. What is the default systemd target set in this system? graphical.target
-3. Now, change the target to multi-user.target
+3. Now, change the target to multi-user.target. sudo systemctl set-default multi-user.target
 4. What type of file is firefox.deb located at /root?
+Debian package file because of the .deb
-5. What type of file is sample_script.sh located at /root?
+5. What type of file is sample_script.sh located at /root? shell script with the .sh extention
 6. You are asked to install a new third-party IDE (integrated development environment ) in the system.
-Which directory is the recommended choice for the installation?
+Which directory is the recommended choice for the installation? the /opt
 7. Which directory contains the files related to the block devices that can be seen when running the lsblk command? disk, partitions and LVM
 8. What is the name of the vendor for the Ethernet Controller used in this system?
+Itel corporation

 # Package Management: DPKG and APT
 1. Which of the following package managers would you use on a debian based distro? apt